 Prior to joining TNCPE, Sue held similar positions with the JCPenney Home Office in Dallas, the Children’s Museum of Indianapolis, and the YMCA of the Pike’s Peak Region in Colorado Springs, Colo.
 Sue earned a BA in education from the University of Kentucky.

-Mary Lloyd-Taylor is the office assistant for the Tennessee Center for Performance Excellence.
+Mary Lloyd-Taylor is the program assistant for the Tennessee Center for Performance Excellence.
 She joined the organization in October 2013 and provides day-to- day staff support.

 Emily holds a BS in journalism and visual communication from Middle Tennessee State University.

 Katie Rawls is president and CEO of the Tennessee Center for Performance Excellence.
 Her career has been marked by key leadership and quality management positions in the banking and healthcare industries.